Javanese people: Culture

-The Javanese culture is one of the oldest civilizations and has flourished in Indonesia and Southeast Asia.
-It has gradually absorbed various elements and influences from other cultures, including native reverence for ancestral and natural spirits, Buddhist and Hindu dharmic values, Islamic civilization, and to a lesser extent, Christianity, Western philosophy and modern ideas.
+The Javanese culture is one of the oldest civilisations and has flourished in Indonesia and Southeast Asia.
+It has gradually absorbed various elements and influences from other cultures, including native reverence for ancestral and natural spirits, Buddhist and Hindu dharmic values, Islamic civilisation, and to a lesser extent, Christianity, Western philosophy and modern ideas.
 Nevertheless, Javanese culture — especially in the Javanese cultural heartland; those of highly polished aristocratic culture of the keratons in Yogyakarta and Surakarta — demonstrates some specific traits, such as particular concern with elegance and refinement (Javanese: alus), subtlety, politeness, courtesy, indirectness, emotional restraint and consciousness to one's social stature.
 Javanese culture values harmony and social order highly, and abhors direct conflicts and disagreements.
 These Javanese values are often promoted through Javanese cultural expressions, such as Javanese dance, gamelan, wayang and batik.
 It is also reinforced through adherence to Javanese adat (traditional rules) in ceremonies, such as Slametan, Satu Suro, Javanese weddings and Naloni Mitoni.

 However, the culture of pesisiran of Javanese north coast and in Eastern Java demonstrates some slightly different traits.
 They tend to be more open to new and foreign ideas, more egalitarian, and less conscious of one's social stature.
 Some of these northern settlements — such as Demak, Kudus, Tuban, Gresik and Ampel in Surabaya — have become more overtly Islamic, traditionally because these port towns are among the earliest places that Islamic teachings gained foothold in Java.